This event is SOLD OUT -- Please email firstname.lastname@example.org to be added to the wait list.

 Robin Owens has a BS in Architecture from the University of Illinois.
-She has passion for the arts and architecture, and combines this with desire to help others better themselves for their careers or personal aspirations.
-Her inspiration thrives on industry related efforts involving sustainability and k-12 education.
+She has passion for the arts and architecture and combines this with desire to help others better themselves for their careers or personal aspirations.
+Her inspiration thrives on industry related efforts involving strategic alignment of sustainability, K-12 education, and design implementation for barrier-free/accessibility needs (ADA).
 She has 17 years of experience in architecture and project management.
-She is currently a Senior Project Manager with McKissack & McKissack, and is approaching her 10 year milestone.
+She is currently a Senior Project Manager with McKissack & McKissack and is approaching her 10-year milestone.
 She loves the idea of interrelating health and sustainability in the built environment, as well as within her own physical regimen.

 Adrian Smith + Gordon Gill Architecture